-Radiosurgery aims a precisely focused beam of radiation at the abnormal vessels.
+Radiosurgery aims precisely focused beams of radiation at the abnormal vessels.
+The two main technologies are the Leksell Gamma Knife and linear accelerator systems, such as the BrainLab Novalis.
 The procedure takes several hours of preparation and one hour to deliver the radiation.
 The patient goes home the same day.
-After six months to two years, the vessels gradually close off and are replaced by scar tissue.
+After 6 months to 2 years, the vessels gradually close off and are replaced by scar tissue.
 The advantage of this treatment is no incision and the procedure is painless.
-The disadvantages are that it works best with smaller AVMs and may take a long time to show effect (during which time risk of hemorrhage exists).
+The disadvantages are that it works best with smaller AVMs and may take a long time to show effect (during which time the risk of hemorrhage exists).

-Endovascular treatment uses small catheters inserted into your blood vessels to deliver glue or other obstructive materials into the AVM so that blood no longer flows through the malformation (Fig. 3).
-It is performed in the angiography suites of the Radiology Department by a Neuro Interventionalist.
-The procedure is performed under general anesthesia.
+Embolization is a minimally invasive procedure that uses small catheters inserted into your blood vessels to deliver glue or other obstructive materials into the AVM so that blood no longer flows through the malformation (Fig. 3).
+It is performed in the angiography suites of the radiology department.
 A small incision is made in the groin and a catheter is inserted into an artery then passed through the blood vessels to the feeding arteries of the AVM.
 Occluding material, either coil or acrylic glue, is passed through the catheter into the AVM.
 The procedure time can vary, and the patient remains in the hospital several days for observation.
-The advantage of this treatment is it's less invasive than surgery and can be used to treat deep or inoperable AVMs.
-Disadvantages include risk of embolic stroke from the catheter and rebleeding since the AVM is not completely obliterated.
+The advantage of this treatment is that it is less invasive than surgery and can be used to treat deep or inoperable AVMs.
+Disadvantages include the risk of embolic stroke from the catheter and rebleeding because the AVM is not completely obliterated.
 Multiple treatments may be necessary.

 Figure 3.
 During an endovascular procedure, a microcatheter is inserted into the arteries feeding the AVM.
 Materials, such as glue or coils, are inserted into the abnormal arteries to block the flow of blood into the AVM nidus.

 Using general anesthesia, a surgical opening is made in the skull, called a craniotomy.
-The brain is gently retracted so that the AVM may be located.
-Using a variety of techniques such as laser and electrocautery, the AVM is shrunken and dissected from normal brain tissue.
-The length of stay in the hospital varies between 5 to 7 days with some short-term rehabilitation.
+The brain is gently retracted so that the AVM may be lo¬cated.
+Using a variety of techniques, such as laser and electrocautery, the AVM is shrunken and dissected from normal brain tissue.
+The length of stay in the hospital varies between 5 to 7 days, with some short-term rehabilitation.
 The type of craniotomy performed depends on the size and location of the AVM.
 The option of surgery also depends on the general health of the patient.
 The advantage of surgical treatment is that a cure is immediate if all the AVM is removed.
-Disadvantages include risk of bleeding, damage to nearby brain tissue, and stroke to other areas of the brain once removed.
+Disadvantages include the risk of bleeding, damage to nearby brain tissue, and stroke to other areas of the brain once the AVM is removed.

 Clinical trials are research studies in which new treatments—drugs, diagnostics, procedures, and other therapies—are tested in people to see if they are safe and effective.
 Research is always being conducted to improve the standard of medical care.
 Information about current clinical trials, including eligibility, protocol, and locations, are found on the Web.
 Studies can be sponsored by the National Institutes of Health (see clinicaltrials.gov) as well as private industry and pharmaceutical companies (see www.centerwatch.com).